corda/corda/docs/source/tutorial-contract-clauses.rst

 in question to trigger.
 Meanwhile, we talk about a clause "verifying" when its ``verify()`` function returns ``True``.

 As an example, let's say we want a transaction to be valid only when every single one of its clauses matches and verifies.
-We implement this by wrapping the individual clauses into an ``AllComposition`` composite clause, which ensures that a transaction is only considered valid if all of its clauses are both matched and verify.
+We implement this by wrapping the individual clauses into an ``AllOf`` composite clause, which ensures that a transaction is only considered valid if all of its clauses are both matched and verify.

 There are two other basic composite clauses that you should be aware of:

-   * ``AnyComposition``, whereby any number of clauses (0+) may match, but each matched clause must verify
+   * ``AnyOf``, whereby 1 or more clauses may match, and every matched clause must verify
-   * ``FirstComposition``, whereby at least one clause must match, and the first such clause must verify
+   * ``FirstOf``, whereby at least one clause must match, and the first such clause must verify

 In turn, composite clauses are themselves ``Clause`` s, and can, for example, be wrapped in the special ``GroupClauseVerifier`` grouping clause.
 For ``CommercialPaper``, this would look as follows:

 .. image:: resources/commPaperClauses.png

-For this tutorial, we will be using ``GroupClauseVerifier`` and ``AnyComposition``.
+For this tutorial, we will be using ``GroupClauseVerifier`` and ``AnyOf``.
 Since it's important to understand how these work, charts showing their execution and other details can be found in :doc:`clauses`.

 .. _verify_ref: